 Measure Status: Active

 Significance: The transition of youth to adulthood has become a priority issue nationwide as evidenced by the clinical report and algorithm developed jointly by the AAP, American Academy of Family Physicians and American College of Physicians to improve healthcare transitions for all youth and families.
-Over 90% of children with special health care needs now live to adulthood, but are less likely than their non-disabled peers to complete high school, attend college or to be employed.
-Successful transition to all aspects of adulthood is a critical life course measure for CYSHCN.
+Over 90 percent of children with special health care needs now live to adulthood, but are less likely than their non-disabled peers to complete high school, attend college or to be employed.
+Health and health care are cited as two of the major barriers to making successful transitions.

 Data Sources and Data Issues: Center for Youth and Adults with Conditions of Childhood (CYACC)